software-engineering-amsterdam/software-construction/2013-2014/README.md

 are well-documented on the web.
 Please use this information to fulfill the above requirements.

-The assignment will be graded in two parts:
+### Time table for the lab assignment

+There are two grading moments of the lab assignment (see above) which correspond to parts of the assignment:

-- Part 1: this includes the front-end part of the language: anything that is affects the user of the DSL, including parsing and type/consistency checking.
+- Part 1 (Front end): the frontend covers all aspects visible to the users of the DSL: parsing, checking.

-- Part 2: the backend, which includes executing the QL programs as a GUI application.
+- Part 2 (Back end): the back end includes are aspects related to running QL programs as GUI programs (i.e. the interpreter).

 ### Honor's track